jennttraan/jennttraan/README.md

 <h3 align="center">A passionate data analyst who loves making coffee.</h3>

 - 🌱 I’m currently learning all there is to know about coding and exploring data.
 Come with me on my journey.
-- 🤝 I would love to connect and talk about data or business analysts positions and how I might just be a great candidate for the role.
+- 🤝 I'm eager to discuss opportunities in data or business analyst positions and explore how my skills and experience align with the requirements of the role.